Health Care and Social Policies in Sweden

 - Visit health care facilities in Sweden, including a maternity unit, a nursing home, and a psychiatric hospital

 Sweden’s system of comprehensive and publicly-funded health care and social services, available to all residents, ranks among the most successful in the world.
 Sweden leads the world in major health outcomes, such as infant mortality and adult life expectancy, far outranking the United States.
 At the same time, Sweden spends approximately half of what we in the United States spend on health care.
 The purpose of this course is to provide students with an opportunity to learn how the Swedish welfare state is organized and to see first-hand how it works on all levels and in various locations around the Stockholm-Uppsala area.
 Students will learn about Swedish history and culture, and will be challenged to re-examine many commonly held assumptions about both Scandinavia and the United States.

 A professor will guide and accompany the group, provide background lectures, lead discussions, and answer questions throughout the course.

 The course will be directed by Ellen Averett, Associate Professor, Department of Health Policy and Management.

-SOC 600 or SOC 780 Special Topics: Health Care and Social Policies in Sweden (3 credit hours).
+HPM 680 or 880 Health Care and Social Policies in Sweden (3 credit hours).

-There will be assigned readings for both undergraduates and graduates before departure and a required paper upon return.
+There will be assigned readings for undergraduates, graduates and medical students before departure and a required paper upon return.